moreirajr/C4Models/README.md

 # C4Models

-C4 models made in the Postgraduate course in Distributed Software Architecture, subject "Software Architecture on the .Net Platform".
+C4 models made in the Postgraduate course in Distributed Software Architecture, subject "Software Architecture on the .Net Platform" and "Software Architecture Project".